Texas Tech University

 Office Hours: By appointment

-Assistant Professor of Viola Philippe Chao brings his extensive experience as an orchestral, solo and collaborative performer and as a respected teacher and coach to TTU's School of Music.
+Assistant Professor of Viola Philippe Chao brings to TTU experience from an expansive career as an orchestral, solo and collaborative performer and as a respected teacher and coach.

-A tenured member of the Kennedy Center Opera House Orchestra, he has performed with the Pittsburgh, National, Detroit, Minnesota, and Baltimore Symphonies.
+A tenured member of the Kennedy Center Opera House Orchestra, he has performed with the Pittsburgh, National, Detroit, Minnesota, and Baltimore Symphonies and was previously the Assistant Principal Violist of the Virginia Symphony.
 He is a longstanding member of the Grand Teton Music Festival and is on the faculty of the Sewanee Summer Music Festival.

-As a concerto soloist, Philippe has appeared with the Newark Symphony Orchestra, the Virginia Symphony, and the Eclipse Chamber Orchestra and has appeared as the featured soloist with the Fairfax Choral Society at the National Shrine of the Immaculate Conception in Washington, DC.
+As a concerto soloist, Philippe has appeared with several orchestras including the Newark Symphony Orchestra, the Virginia Symphony, and the Eclipse Chamber Orchestra.
+In 2024 he was the featured soloist for both the TTU Symphony Orchestra and the Symphonic Wind Ensemble.

-A frequent chamber musician and recitalist, he has performed with the renowned international artists James Buswell, Nathaniel Rosen, Simone Porter, Susan Platts, the Coull Quartet, and Julian Rachlin and with numerous chamber music societies including The Pressenda Chamber Players, the Smithsonian Chamber Orchestra, and the Chamber Music Series at the United States Holocaust Museum.
-Other appearances have included performances at the Supreme Court, the Garth Newell Music Center, and NPR Broadcasts for Performance Today hosted by Fred Childs.
+As a chamber musician and recitalist, he has performed with the renowned international artists Robert Koenig, James Buswell, Nathaniel Rosen, Simone Porter, Susan Platts, the Coull Quartet, and Julian Rachlin and with numerous chamber music societies including The Pressenda Chamber Players, the Smithsonian Chamber Orchestra, and the Chamber Music Series at the United States Holocaust Museum.
+Other appearances have included performances at the Kennedy Center’s Millennium Stage, the Supreme Court, the Garth Newell Music Center, and NPR Broadcasts for Performance Today hosted by Fred Childs.
 He performed on Broadway in Steve Martin and Edie Brickell's Tony-nominated musical, Bright Star and can be heard on Naxos' album featuring the music of Bernard Herrmann.
 As a member of the Lehner String Quartet he has premiered several new works for Vox Novus' Virtual Concert Hall Series.

-Interested in expanding the viola repertoire, he has set and edited several works of Marco Anzoletti (1867-1929) in their premiere editions, has transcribed an accompanying second viola part to the Bach Cello Suites and Kreutzer Etudes, and commissioned and premiered new solo viola works by acclaimed composers Sergey Akhunov (Centaurs) and Adolphus Hailstork (Rosa Parks Said “NO” And The People Went to Work).
+Reflecting his continuing interest in expanding the viola repertoire, he has set and edited several works of Marco Anzoletti (1867-1929) in their premiere editions, has transcribed and published an accompanying second viola part to the Bach Cello Suites and Kreutzer Etudes, and commissioned and premiered new works dedicated to him by the acclaimed Russian composer Sergey Akhunov and the renowned American composer Adolphus Hailstork.
+Of note was a 2023 All-Hailstork recital with Robert Koenig presented at the Chadwick Boseman College of Fine Arts at Howard University, Hailstork's alma mater.

-He earned degrees from the University of Minnesota and the University of Southern California's Thornton School of Music, and also studied at the Britten-Pears School for Advanced Musical Studies in Aldeborough, England and at the Cleveland Institute of Music.
-His mentors include the renowned pedagogues Roland and Almita Vamos, the Boston Symphony's Michael Zaretsky, international soloists Gérard Caussé and Donald McInnes, and the Cleveland Orchestra's former Principal Violist, Robert Vernon.
+His mentors include the esteemed pedagogues Roland and Almita Vamos, the Boston Symphony's Michael Zaretsky, international soloists Gérard Caussé and Donald McInnes, and the Cleveland Orchestra's former Principal Violist, Robert Vernon.